victorsferreira/JsonQueryEngine/README.md

 # JSONQueryEngine
-JSONQueryEngine uses the basis of `jsonpath` and `paginator` to crawl in an object sweetly.
+JSONQueryEngine uses the basis of `jsonpath` and `paginator` to crawl sweetly into an object.

 The search criteria must be a valid JSONPath (XPath for JSON) query.